-The voyageurs were regarded as legendary, especially in French Canada, where they were considered heroes and celebrated in folklore and music.
+The voyageurs were considered legendary, especially in French Canada, where they were considered heroes and celebrated in folklore and music.
 However, despite their fame, their lives were not nearly as glorious as folk tales make it out to be.

 Danger was at every turn for the voyageur, not just because of exposure to outdoor living but also because of the rough work.
 Hernias were common and frequently caused death.
 Other physical ailments included broken limbs, compressed spine, and rheumatism.
 Drowning was common and the black flies and mosquitoes were kept away from the sleeping men by a smudge fire that often caused respiratory, sinus, and eye problems.

 There were two classes of voyageurs — mangeur de lard, or “pork eaters,” and hivernants, or “winterers.”
 The first class, dismissively called “pork eaters” because of their daily diet of salt pork and dried peas, were unskilled young men that carried trade goods and supplies to the rendezvous posts, such as Grand Portage, Minnesota, where they were exchanged for furs.
 The 1,200-mile Montreal to Grand Portage trip took six to eight weeks.

 Hivernants were the wintering men and considered themselves superior to the “pork eaters.”
-These seasoned voyageurs paddled the bourgeois (traders), clerks and the trade goods into the interior, then spent the winter helping with the trading.
+These seasoned voyageurs paddled the bourgeois (traders), clerks, and the trade goods into the interior, then spent the winter helping with the trading.
 In the spring, they paddled canoes and bourgeois back to the inland headquarters for the rendezvous.
-Wintering men not only received clothing and blankets as part of their contract, they were also issued credit in the “company store.”
+Wintering men not only received clothing and blankets as part of their contract, but they were also issued credit in the “company store.”
 They were also given goods they could trade with the natives directly.